-Dr. Ulrich E. Klotz–Research Institute for Metals, Germany
+Dr. Ulrich E. Klotz–Research Institute for Precious Metals and Metals Chemistry, Germany

 Co-presenting with Franz Held